Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

 * This tool only supports SQL Server (tested on MSSQL 2019).
 PostgreSQL support will be added at a future data.

+## November 2021
+* Adding support for Users load on Postgres

 ## Getting Started

 1. SQL Server support requires the Microsoft ODBC 17 driver, which is newer than